ChatKBQA: A Generate-then-Retrieve Framework for Knowledge Base Question Answering with Fine-tuned Large Language Models: Introduction

 \section{Introduction}

 Knowledge Base Question Answering (KBQA) is a classical NLP task to answer natural language questions based on facts over a large-scale knowledge base (KB), such as Freebase~\citep{Freebase}, Wikidata~\citep{Wikidata}, and DBpedia~\citep{DBpedia}, which are composed of structured knowledge graphs (KGs) built from triples consisting of (head entity, relation, tail entity).
-Previous KBQA methods primarily focused on addressing two core issues: knowledge retrieval~\citep{KR} and semantic parsing~\citep{SP}.
-Knowledge retrieval mainly aims to locate the most relevant entities, relations, or triples according to the question from KB, narrowing the scope of consideration.
-Then, semantic parsing essentially converts the question from unstructured natural language into a structured logical form (such as S-expression~\citep{GrailQA}), which can then be converted into an executable graph database query language (such as SPARQL~\citep{SPARQL}) to obtain precise answers and interpretable paths.
+Previous KBQA methods primarily addressed two core issues: knowledge retrieval~\citep{KR} and semantic parsing~\citep{SP}.
+Knowledge retrieval mainly aims to locate the most relevant entities, relations, or triples according to the question from KB, to narrow the scope of consideration.
+Then, semantic parsing essentially converts the question from unstructured natural language into a structured logical form (such as S-expression~\citep{GrailQA}), which can then be converted into an executable graph database query (such as SPARQL~\citep{SPARQL}) to obtain precise answers and interpretable paths, as shown in Figure~\ref{f0}.

-Previous KBQA work~\citep{SR,UniK-QA,StructGPT} proposed different knowledge retrieval methods with technologies of named entity recognition (NER)~\citep{BERT}, entity linking~\citep{ELQ} or subgraph retrieval~\citep{SR}.
-Then, they leveraged the retrieved factual triples to directly derive answers to questions using a seq2seq model such as T5~\citep{T5}.
-Others~\citep{RnG-KBQA,GMT-KBQA,TIARA} performed semantic parsing to generate a logical form after retrieving relevant triples and then executed the according converted SPARQL query over KB to fetch the answers.
-Moreover, \citet{DECAF} combined these two approaches to further improve the accuracy of the KBQA task.
+Previous KBQA work~\citep{KV-Mem,PullNet,SR} proposed different knowledge retrieval methods with technologies of named entity recognition (NER)~\citep{BERT}, entity linking~\citep{ELQ} or subgraph retrieval~\citep{SR} to align natural language questions with structured KB.
+After retrieving factual triples, some studies~\citep{STAGG,QGG,UniKGQA} utilized strategies of step-wise query graph generation and search answers with semantic parsing.
+On the other hand, other work~\citep{RnG-KBQA,GMT-KBQA,TIARA,DECAF,FC-KBQA} performed semantic parsing by using a seq2seq model like T5~\citep{T5} to generate a logical form and then converted it to an SPARQL query to fetch answers when executed over KB.